Updated April 12, 2025

 - Evaluating the robustness of your controls in place to divert attacks

-- Ensuring compliance mandates relating to data privacy and security requirements, such as PCI DSS, SOC 2, HIPAA, and GDPR
+- Ensuring compliance mandates relating to data privacy and security requirements, such as FDA, PCI DSS, SOC 2, HIPAA, and GDPR

 - Finding “holes” in security assurance practices upstream (e.g., automated tools, configurations, coding standards, etc.)